Digital Brand Protection

 Providing take-down services that remove malicious websites, misleading online postings, and fake social media accounts.

-What is Digital Brand Protection (DRP)?
+What is Digital Brand Protection?

-DRP solutions include a comprehensive source of intelligence that can help detect and mitigate external threats to your brand.
+Digital Brand Protection and Digital Risk Protection (DRP) solutions include a comprehensive source of intelligence that can help detect and mitigate external threats to your brand.
 Digital brand abuse can happen anywhere online, and must be detected in time to prevent lost revenue and reputational damage.

 Effective brand protection involves much more than identifying brand references online.
 Security teams need to capture data from a variety of data sources, prioritizing brand-related channels and automatically analyzing matches.
 Otherwise, there may be too much data to review and teams can be overwhelmed by false positives.